 Around 212 million people have undiagnosed type 2 diabetes worldwide.1 Sadly, many already have complications by the time they are diagnosed, including damage to their feet, eyes, kidneys and heart.2 We are partnering with healthcare professionals, patient organisations and policymakers to advocate for the benefits of early diagnosis.
-On World Diabetes Day 2016, more than 180,000 people were engaged in Novo Nordisk driven awareness and screening activities.3
+Each year on World Diabetes Day hundreds of thousands of people are engaged in Novo Nordisk driven awareness and screening activities.

 Today, three in four people with diabetes live in low- and middle-income countries1, where many lack access to diabetes care either because it is not available or not affordable.
 Novo Nordisk is working with partners to improve the availability, accessibility, affordability and quality of healthcare.
 Our largest investment in improving access to care is through our funding of the World Diabetes Foundation, but we also run specific corporate access to care programmes.